Behavioral Patterns and What You Should Do About Them

 We rake the yard because we like wide, flat surface area.
 We build fences with uniform pickets to enforce arbitrary boundaries.
 We strive to make perfect pancakes (don't laugh - it's an inherited gene as well as a term of endearment in my family.)
 And this is the point at which I branch off into unequal tangents.
 Does it help you at all to have advance warning?

 You hear once in a while about a person who's born with an extra set of teeth.
 I sometimes think I was born with two full sets of emotions, and I make use of them all.
-I see faces in trees, colors in song, paintings in words.
+I see faces in trees, colors in song, paintings in words. - Pareidolia may be a useful term here.
 I do my best to translate what I see into something you can recognise.
 The patterns I see are not necessarily useful to you, but hopefully you find some entertainment therein.

 My book club had a conversation that seems to boil down appreciation: a person who's able to use a set of code and also could build that code from scratch will have a different assessment of it from someone who can use the code but couldn't build it from scratch.
 Replace "code" with engine, cake, or golf clubs.
 Howard was dissatisfied with a visual representation of Bach's Six-Part Ricercar; we all enjoyed the video, but his training in both programming and composition made him wish the creator had represented parts of the music differently.